awsdocs/aws-elemental-mediatailor-user-guide/doc_source/setting-up-non-admin-groups.md

-# Step 3: Create User Groups<a name="setting-up-non-admin-groups"></a>
+# Step 3: Create user groups<a name="setting-up-non-admin-groups"></a>

-Create a user group for each of the policies that you created in [Step 2: Create Policies](setting-up-non-admin-policies.md)\.
+Create a user group for each of the policies that you created in [Step 2: Create policies](setting-up-non-admin-policies.md)\.
 This way, when you create additional users you can add the users to a group rather than attaching individual policies to each user\.

 **To create groups for users who need access to AWS Elemental MediaTailor**